ON-ICE TRAINING - 3 HOURS PER DAY, GUARANTEED:

 11:45 - 1:15 pm On-Ice Training Session #1

 2:00 - 3:00 pm Dryland Training

 Our progressive dryland training circuit focuses on plyometric exercises to enhance an athlete's quick-twitch muscles.
 We utilize these plyometric exercises along with Overspeed training through speed chutes, power harnesses', and bungee cords to help augment the quickness, speed, and power development initiated on-ice.

 Conditioning and flexibility are discussed and encouraged during these sessions by educating players on proper hydration, how to prepare for a game or practice, how to train during the pre-season, and what each player can do to maintain their optimal physical condition during the season.

 RMHS Staff will run the students through a daily stretching progression.
 We teach different styles of stretching that will allow them to improve their on-ice performance.

-Most young athletes do not understand the role stretching takes in the prevention of injuries.
-Not only will RMHS staff teach the students how, and when, to stretch, but we will also extensively cover static and kinetic stretching and why they are so important to an athletes performance.
+Most young athletes do not understand the role stretching plays in preventing injuries.
+Not only will RMHS staff teach the students how and when to stretch, but we will also extensively cover static and kinetic stretching and why they are so crucial to an athlete's performance.

-During our Video Review sessions, we will go overstride, stopping and starting, and proper technique.
-RMHS Staff will use our professional stride analysis program to go over the complete hockey stride in full detail.
-This will give each player the opportunity to see themselves in a video and receive the proper corrections to improve their skating efficiency.
+We will review stopping, starting, and proper techniques during our Video Review sessions.
+RMHS Staff will use our professional stride analysis program to review the complete hockey stride thoroughly.
+This will allow players to see themselves in a video and receive the proper corrections to improve their skating efficiency.